 Strengthening of FPOs

-SeSTA’s major focus area being planning and working on business model of the FPO, leveraging finance, assistance in providing functional linkages, FPO’s governance, inculcating effective training in accounts and management, etc. Another critical aspect where SeSTA from its expertise of working with women collectives can intervene is inclusion of female members in the FPOs.
-Currently the membership and the governance of the FPOs is predominantly male dominated.
+The major focus areas are planning and working on business model of FPOs, leveraging finance, assisting in functional linkages, governance, and inculcating effective training in accounts and management.
+Another critical aspect is inclusion of female members in the FPOs, given that these institutions tend to be male-dominated.